Rosalina121/Terminal-Music-Controller/README.md

 - ~~resizing?~~ ✅
 - ~~better album art scaling~~ ✅
 - ~~colors from album art~~ ✅
-- detect player and change the text accordingly
+- ~~detect player and change the text accordingly~~ 🤏
-  - for now AM is hardcoded, as that's what I use
+  - Apple Music (Cider) and VLC are coded, rest...
+TODO
   - If you use Spotify or Youtube Music... what are you doing here?
 There is `spotify-tui` and `ytermusic`!